AnujKumar00/food-website/README.md

 # food-website
-a frontend of food website using html,css and basic js.
+a frontend of food website using html and css from scratch